-Optometrists perform eye examinations to determine the presence of vision problems and other eye conditions and diseases.
-They treat or manage these problems by prescribing glasses, contact lenses, optical aids, therapy or medication.
+Optometrists perform eye examinations to determine the presence of vision problems and other eye conditions and disease.
+They treat or manage these problems by prescribing glasses, contact lenses, optical aids, vision therapy, medication (in the form of eye drops) or referral to an eye surgeon when required.

 Duties & Tasks